The NEOS Server offers LINDOGlobal for the solution of global

 If you are unfamiliar with GAMS, the

-GAMS Documentation Center
+GAMS Documentation includes a

-includes a GAMS Tutorial and User's Guide.
+GAMS Tutorial and

 Examples of models in GAMS format can be found in the

-The NEOS Server initially limits the amount of output generated in the
+By default, the NEOS Server limits the amount of output generated in the

 listing file by turning off the symbol and unique element list, symbol cross

 references, and restricting the rows and columns listed to zero.
 This

 behavior can be changed by specifying the appropriate options in the model

-in the model file.
-See the documentation on the
+file.
+See the

 for further information.